pandas-dev/pandas/web/pandas/pdeps/0012-compact-and-reversible-JSON-interface.md

 ### Impacts on the pandas framework
 Initially, the impacts are very limited:
 - modification of the `name` of `Series` or `DataFrame columns` (no functional impact),
-- added an option in the Json interface (e.g. `orient='ntv'`) and added associated methods (no functionnal interference with the other methods)
+- added an option in the Json interface (e.g. `orient='ntv'`) and added associated methods (no functional interference with the other methods)

 In later stages, several developments could be considered:
 - validation of the `name` of `Series` or `DataFrame columns` ,